microclimate-dev2ops/knative-pipeline-events/README.md

   docker run -d --rm -p 8080:8080 --name registry-web --link registry-srv -e REGISTRY_URL=http://registry-srv:5000/v2 -e REGISTRY_NAME=localhost:5000 hyper/docker-registry-web
   ```
+- A project you would like to build and deploy, it must have a Dockerfile

 ## Install Knative and Istio